 The Program invests in all 50 states, Washington, D.C. and Puerto Rico.
 The Walmart Foundation has a State Advisory Council in each state, made up of Walmart associates representing local communities.
 Each Council helps identify local needs within its state, reviews all eligible grant applications and makes funding recommendations to the Walmart Foundation.
 Councils base recommendations on alignment with Foundation focus areas, state or community needs and program eligibility criteria.

 Applications are accepted during designated periods, or cycles, only.
 All states have two application cycles annually.
 Each state is assigned to either application cycles 1 and 3 or application cycles 2 and 4.
-Organizations may only apply for funding in the designated cycles assigned to their state (see below.)
-To determine which state you should apply for funding through, choose the state where the programs or services will be implemented, regardless of where your organization is based.
-For example, if your organization is based in Alabama but you are requesting funding for programs or services that will be delivered in Mississippi; you would apply to the Mississippi State Giving Program.
+Organizations may only apply for funding in the designated cycles assigned to their state.
+To determine which state you should apply for funding through, choose the state where the programs or services will be implemented.

 Online Grant System Tutorials